cvat-ai/cvat/site/content/en/docs/manual/advanced/delete_frame.md

 # Configurate deleted frames visability and navigation

-If you need to enable showing the deleted frames, you can enable it in the settings.
+If you need to enable showing the deleted frames, you can do it in the settings.

 1. Go to the settings and chose `Player` settings.